djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 #### Additional Tantalum Capacitor Locations

-Many Micro Cornucopia articles discuss bodging some additional tantalum caps to the video output section to improve quality.
+Many Micro Cornucopia articles discussed bodging some additional tantalum caps to the video output section to improve quality.
 While not labeled on the board to keep it more original looking, there are extra spots now to add them if you want to experiment.
 Someone like a 22uF 10V (or higher) cap it probably a good start.

 ![tantalum-locations-v1.1.png](docs/tantalum-locations-v1.1.png)